KunkunYang/master_project_code/README.md

 ## Code and Data for the NMF for Overlapping Clustering of Customer Datasets Project

 ### Intro to each folder
-- `code_for_pre-processing_dataset` stores the pre-processed datasets of Amazon Review, Yelp Review and Maluuba Frames, as well as codes for encoding them as vector representations

 - `experiment` stores the code used for generating the results in Chapter 3 and Chapter 6 of the dissertation. `evaluation_metric_scores.py` returns the metric scores of Semi-NMF, Convex-NMF, Fuzzy C-means with m=1.1 and m=2. `evaluation_residual.py` returns the residual and absolute second order derivative of the residual of the four algorithms. `print_nearest_5_words.py` returns the nearest 5 words of each basis vector of the four algorithms.
 The dataset and vector representation for each code are entered by user. `test_Soft_BCubed_metrics.py` shows the two examples of Soft BCubed Metrics in Chapter 3.

 - In `experiment`, the subforder `pre-processed_dataset` stores the vector representations of the datasets.
 The compressed file `vocabulary` stores the vector representation of each word in the vocabulary.
 Make sure to unzip this file before running `print_nearest_5_words.py`.